| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 for the storage and management of geographic information, as

 outlined with reference to the approach taken by geoManager.
+The role of geographic storage and

 management systems is likely to become increasingly